 There is no artificial intelligence.
 True intelligence is always organic, aware and cosmic, not the result of any machine or instrument.
 It is expansive like light, space, and silence, not limited to any instruments, computers, and machines.
 We must remember this.
 We must learn to connect internally to the network of cosmic intelligence that unites us with the universe as a whole.

-The highest prana or energy of life can never be experienced through any media stimulation of our senses, drugs or anything else artificial or external.
+The highest prana or energy of life can never be experienced through mere media stimulation of our senses, drugs or anything else artificial or external.
 No media production can ever equal the beauty and wonder of the world of nature, great and small.
-We must first remember our greater cosmic connections beyond time and space – then we can never be overwhelmed by any media device, statement or stimulation.
+We must first remember our greater cosmic connections beyond time and space, then we can never be overwhelmed by any media device, statement or stimulation.
 This is the key to self-mastery and uplifting the world in the digital age.
 We should be a source of Creative Intelligence in the world, not just a media reflection.

-Note our courses and articles for more information on these topics.
+Note our online courses and articles for more information on these topics.

 Dr. David Frawley